 Meetings are toxic

-Personally, I love this statement, as I’m always a bit dreaded these endless meetings.
+Personally, I love this statement, as I’m always a bit bored by these endless meetings.
 There are people who love meetings, and there are those who don’t.
 Rework argues that meetings can be potentially destructive for the productivity of your company.
-A lot of meetings take 1 or 2 hours for multiple people, while the agenda items can often be solved much quicker.
+A lot of meetings take 1 or 2 hours for multiple people, while the agenda items can often be solved much quicker in many occasions.